viti95/FastDoom/README.txt

  ------------------------
  * Gravis UltraSound cards require IRQ to be 7 or less, otherwise those cards won't work.
 This is a limitation of the Apogee Sound System.
- * Some executables will show snow issues on IBM CGA cards even if "-snow" parameter is used.
+ * Some executables will show snow issues on IBM CGA cards even if '-snow' command line parameter is used.
 This is due to technical limitations.
  * Showing FPS on a debug card can show weird values if a Sound Blaster card is used, and can cause sound issues.
 This is due to port 0x80 being also used for DMA transfers.
+ * No sound with SBEMU: FastDoom requires VCPI to be disabled before running the game.
+Run 'jemmex.exe novcpi' before launching FastDoom.
+ * Older VGA cards may exhibit snow issues during palette changes.
+   These cards need to wait for VSYNC before changing the palette.
+   Use the '-fixDAC' command line option to fix this.
+ * Some newer VGA cards may display a distorted image in 80x50 text mode.
+This is caused by a different video page size on newer cards compared to older ones.
+Use the '-pagefix' option to fix this.

  PCM music format
  ----------------